-CDS the parent zone.
+CDS Contains the set of DS records that should be published by the parent zone.
 CERT Holds a digital certificate.
 Described in RFC 2538.
-Identifies the canonical name of an alias.
-Described in RFC CNAME 1035.
-Child-to-Parent Synchronization in DNS as described in CSYNC RFC 7477.
-Is used for identifying which DHCP client is associated DHCID with this name.
+CNAME Identifies the canonical name of an alias.
+Described in RFC 1035.
+CSYNC Child-to-Parent Synchronization in DNS as described in RFC 7477.
+DHCID Is used for identifying which DHCP client is associated with this name.
 Described in RFC 4701.
-A DNS Look-aside Validation record which contains the DLV records that are used as trust anchors for zones in a DLV namespace.
+DLV A DNS Look-aside Validation record which contains the records that are used as trust anchors for zones in a DLV namespace.
 Described in RFC 4431.
-Replaces the domain name specified with another name to be looked up, effectively aliasing an entire subtree of the DNAME domain name space rather than a single record as in the case of the CNAME RR.
+DNAME Replaces the domain name specified with another name to be looked up, effectively aliasing an entire subtree of the domain name space rather than a single record as in the case of the CNAME RR.
 Described in RFC 2672.
-Stores a public key associated with a signed DNS zone.
-DNSKEY Described in RFC 4034.
-Stores the hash of a public key associated with a signed DS DNS zone.
+DNSKEY Stores a public key associated with a signed DNS zone.
 Described in RFC 4034.
+DOA Implements the Digital Object Architecture over DNS.
+Experimental.
+DS Stores the hash of a public key associated with a signed DNS zone.
+Described in RFC 4034.
 EID End Point Identifier.
 EUI48 A 48-bit EUI address.
 Described in RFC 7043.
 EUI64 A 64-bit EUI address.
 Described in RFC 7043.
+GID Reserved.
+GPOS Specifies the global position.
+Superseded by LOC.
+HINFO Identifies the CPU and OS used by a host.
+Described in RFC 1035.
+HIP Host Identity Protocol Address.
+Described in RFC 5205.